2009 Collier Township shooting: Aftermath

 On August 6, 2009, approximately 75 people, including friends, women's rights advocates, clergy members, and local officials, held a vigil at the Pittsburgh City-County Building in downtown Pittsburgh in honor of the shooting's victims.
 In the aftermath, some feminist groups attributed misogyny and toxic masculinity as a contributing factor.

 George Sodini has since widely been discussed online by the incel movement.
+He is considered one of the first incel killers.